janet-lang/janet-lang.org/md/loop.md

   (print letter " is for " word))
 ```

-Using the `:keys` verb and the dot syntax for indexing
+Using the `:keys` verb and shorthand notation for indexing
+a data structure.

 ```janet
 (loop [letter :keys alphabook]